Titanosauria is composed of a large

 Titanosauria and Lognkosauria: As you can see by scrolling down the page, Titanosauria is one of the largest groups of classic dinosaurs.
 It will likely continue to grow for a while, as titanosaurian finds seem to be greatly increasing.
 They also have an unusual tendency to have generic names starting with the letter A. A vast nesting colony of titanosaurians has recently been discovered in Argentina, with some specimens showing skin impressions, and another such possible colony was uncovered in Spain.
 Numerous undescribed forms are turning up at a frightening pace, some including cranial material.
 Argentina is particularly rich.

 Now, for a bit of definitions: Technically, Titanosauria is composed of all sauropods closer to Saltasaurus than to Euhelopus or Brachiosaurus.
-Within Titanosauria, Lithostrotia is composed of Saltasaurus, Malawisaurus, and all descendents of their most recent common ancestor.
-Similarly, Saltasauridae is Saltasaurus, Opisthocoelicaudia, and all descendents of their most recent common ancestor.
+Within Titanosauria, Lithostrotia is composed of Saltasaurus, Malawisaurus, and all descendants of their most recent common ancestor.
+Similarly, Saltasauridae is Saltasaurus, Opisthocoelicaudia, and all descendants of their most recent common ancestor.
 Note, though, the effects of the Titanosaur Uncertainty Principle (the more titanosaurs that are observed, the less higher-level classification resolution is achieved; this differs from other situations where the more taxa you have, the clearer things are supposed to be).

 |Taxon or Taxa:||Time/Place:||Comments:|